argoproj/argo-workflows/docs/parallelism.md

 # Limiting parallelism

-You can restrict the number of workflows being executed at any time using these mechanisms.
+You can restrict the number of simultaneous workflow executions.

 ## Controller level